 This course covers special topics in the fields of communication studies, new media studies, media ecology, and film studies.
-May be repeated for a maximum of eight credit hours.
+May be repeated for a total of eight credit hours under different topics.

 ECM 3700 Pedagogy of Language and Literacy for Adolescents (9-12) (4)